epsi-rns/candyclone-inkscape/README.md

 Available here in [template-candyclone-content.svg][candyclone-content].

-It is a big file consist of 15 infographic diagrams.
+It is a big file consist of eight sections of infographic diagrams.
 You should see the tutorial for details.

 -- -- --